**This post may contain affiliate links that help fund Adventure School at no cost to you.**

 Here’s a video I made of my day on the Pfeifferhorn.

-Overall time was 5 hours for about 10 miles.
+The overall time was 5 hours for about 10 miles.

 I came home good and tired with a huge grin on my face.